Fanny Höchstetter

 “It will soon blow over”

-Ernie Hunter recounts the story of his mother, Fanny Höchstetter, and howlong-standing, friendly, Christian – Jewish relationships in the small market town of Laupheim, Germany were destroyed by the Nazis.
+Fanny was born in September 1902.
+The story and experience focuses on the ramping up of anti-Jewish actions and legislation from 1933 onwards.
+Ernie describes how long-standing, friendly, Christian – Jewish relationships in the small market town of Laupheim, Germany were destroyed by the Nazis.

 Laupheim was mainly Catholic, with a Jewish community.
 The Jews enjoyed a full religious and cultural life.
 Jewish shops closed over the High Holy Days.
 Catholic and Jewish children played together.
 Jews were leading members of the local social and cultural scene.